Compare short-term business loans with Money

 For ongoing access to working capital, a business line of credit or business overdraft are popular options.

-For longer-term investment, like purchasing equipment, asset finance – for example, a chattel mortgage – will generally be more suitable.
+For longer-term investment, like purchasing equipment and asset finance, a chattel mortgage – will generally be more suitable.

 Is short-term finance better than long-term finance?